Mark Jones and Tony Howard talk about the problem of astrology readings that limit people or even worse, feel wounding.

 TH: Right.
 That might be the one time out of 50 or a 100.

 MJ: Exactly.
 They totally cherry-pick, just like astrologers cherry-pick examples for talks, they pick the examples that show their method working the best.
 That’s why recently I’ve started working with a researcher and we pick interesting life examples.
-So when I spoke recently at NORWAC Conference in Seattle on artists and their callings, I didn’t pick based on their chart.
+So when I spoke recently on artists and their callings, I didn’t pick based on their chart.
 I picked Tchaikovsky And John Lennon and George Harrison and various people ’cause I like them or I thought they had an interesting life story, and I didn’t look at their chart very pronouncedly beforehand, I selected based on life evidence and then I investigated what was going on astrologically.

 ‘Cause the whole danger of astrology is that you can have one kind of crazy idea from reading a few old astrology books, turn it into something, and then there are so many charts out there.
 You just cherry-pick the ones where it works really well, and you’ve got this talk that you can take on the road, haven’t you, for years, and potentially talk to people about, and yet it’s never really been tested in a great majority of people.
 And then people think astrology’s so magical, but there’s only 360 degrees, and there’s 7.7 billion people on the planet.
 Imagine some of the teaching on synastry and composite charts, yeah?